top of page

 NECK: 1962 Neck Wide D-Profile

-PICKUPS: 1959 Fender pickups (One of the apparently)
+PICKUPS: 1959 Fender pickups (One of them apparently)

-TREMOLO: Replaced with left handed gold vintage tremolo because of Stevies affection to Jimi Hendrix (Saddles are today mixed new and old)
+TREMOLO: Replaced with left handed gold vintage tremolo because of Stevies affection to Jimi Hendrix (Saddles where over time mixed new and old as he wore them out)

 TUNERS: Schaller 80's Elite Gold